ONSdigital/dp-sitemap/cmd/cli-tool/README.md

       --sitemap-file-path-reader string   path to sitemap files that we are reading from (default "./sitemap/static/") --sitemap-index string              OPENSEARCH_SITEMAP_INDEX (default "1")
       --zebedee-url string                zebedee url (default "http://localhost:8082")

+# Build Commands

+To build for Remote envirionment (Sandbox/Prod..etc):
+      make build-cli-remote
+This will create a Linux build

+To build for Local envirionment :
+      make build-cli